-Hubs for the Street,
+Hubs for the Street, by Will Meister

 You track racers are a conservative lot.
 It took a couple of decades to wean you off inch-pitch chain, I seem to remember.
 Track aesthetics are precise and unforgiving, and there are very few component manufacturers whose gear passes muster.